 “I’m expecting customers,” Mariana replied, giving one final glance outside before locking the door behind Cooper.

 Suddenly, a jarring, high-pitch wail erupted from one of the clocks.
-It sputtered and jittered, vibrating against the wall, catching Cooper off-guard.
-For a moment, he thought it was going to explode and he took a precautionary step backwards.
+It sputtered and jittered, vibrating in place.
+It caught Cooper off-guard and for a moment, he thought it was going to explode.
+He took a precautionary step back.

 “Ah!
 The Strudels!”
 Mariana yelped, “Wait here—don’t touch anything,” she said, quickly dashing past Cooper while donning her apron.

 Then, a second clock erupted into a similar noise.
 And a third, and a fourth.

 “The Suncakes!
 The Pies!
 The—I don’t even know what that one’s for!”
 She let out in an exacerbated cry while disappearing into a small passageway at the back of the room.

 Only a few seconds had passed and Cooper had already grown restless.
 For the first time in his many visits, he was alone.
 Gifted a momentary chance of unequivocal access, entirely unsupervised, and he was anxious to peer into the inner workings of the most well-renowned bakery in the Daimon District.
 It would only be a peek, he told to himself and he eyed the darkened passage where Mariana disappeared into.
 A quick glance – no harm done.
 Besides, she did explicitly say for him to wait.
 Which, naturally, would make him all the more curious and Mariana would know this to be the case.
 So, if she really deemed it important, she would have said nothing at all.
 Cooper quickly made haste towards the passageway.
 But, he assured himself that he wouldn’t touch anything – just like Mariana asked.